 You could also be eligible for a postgraduate student loan of £10,000 as a contribution to your course and living costs.

 How much does postgraduate study cost?

-USW charges £5,150 for a standard full time postgraduate course.
+USW charges £6,000* for a standard full-time postgraduate course.
 Non-standard courses, research degrees and part-time study vary.
-If you are interested in one of these, contact our Revenue Team on 01443 483340 or firstname.lastname@example.org.
-Check our postgraduate fees page for more information.
+Check the course page for further information.

 How and when do I have to pay?

 Fees are due in full at enrolment.
 If you are studying full time and pay in full, you may be eligible for an early discount fee of £300.
 You can also opt to pay the fee by in three or seven equal monthly instalments by direct debit.
-Here is more information on our payment options.
-For more information on course fees contact our Revenue Team on 01443 483340 or email@example.com.
+For more information on course fees contact our Revenue Team on 01443 483340 or firstname.lastname@example.org.